-POLICY STATEMENT
+POLICIY STATEMENT

 The Governing Board of the Southeast Region Career and Technology Center supports the provision of Title IX of the Educational Amendments of 1972, Title IV of the Civil Rights Act of 1963, Section 504 of the Rehabilitation Act of 1973, and Title II of the Educational Amendments of 1976, which commit all schools to the elimination of discrimination on basis of age, race, color, national origin, gender, and being physically challenged in programs and activities offered to its students.
-It is the expressed intent of the Southeast Region Career and Technology Center to provide an equal opportunity for all students and employees free from discrimination due to age, race, color, national origin, gender or being physically or mentally challenged.
+It is the expressed intent of the Southeast Region Career and Technology Center to provide equal opportunity for all students and employees free from discrimination due to age, race, color, national origin, gender of being physically or mentally challenged.

-This concept of equal educational opportunity will serve as a guide for the Governing Board, Administration, and staff in making decisions relating to employment of personnel, school facilities, curriculum, activities, and regulations affecting students and employees.
+The concept of equal educational opportunity will serve as a guide for the Governing Board, Administration, and Staff in making decision relating to employment of personnel, school facilities, curriculum, activities, and regulations affecting students and employees.

-Any student, parent, patron, employee who has a concern or needs to contact someone regarding the provisions of the above-mentioned acts should contact the Title IX compliance officer names as follows:
+Any student, parent, patron, employee who has a concern or need to contact someone regarding the provisions of the above-mentioned acts should contact the Title IX compliance officer named as follows:

-Dan Rood, Jr., Director 2101 9th Street North Wahpeton, ND 58075 701-642-8701
+Daniel Spellerberg, Director 2101 9th Street North Wahpeton, ND 58075 701-642-8701

-Any student or employee of the Southeast Region Career and Technology Center is entitled to submit any complaint of alleged discrimination to the Regional Office for Civil Rights of the United States Department of Human Services by sending the complaint to:
+Any student or employee of the Southeast Region Career and Technology Center is entitled to submit any complaint of alleged discrimination to the Regional Office for Civil right of the United States Department of Human services by sending the complaint to:

-Office of Civil Rights Chicago Office U.S. Department of Education 500 W Madison Street, Suite 1475 Chicago, IL 60661 Telephone: 312-730-1576 TDD: 312-730-1609 E-mail: OCR.Chicago@ed.gov consent of the Director or Assistant Director.
-Staff shall request from the Director or Assistant Director any changes sought in this schedule.
+Office of Civil Rights - Chicago Office U.S. Department of Education 500 West Madison Street, Suite 1475 Chicago, IL 60661 Telephone: 312-730-1576 TDD: 312-730-1609 E-mail: OCR.Chicago@ed.gov

-> POLICES FOR UNIFORM PROCEDURES
+POLICIES FOR UNIFORM PROCEDURES